josch/img2pdf/README.md

  - Input images with alpha channels are not allowed.
 PDF only supports transparency using binary masks but is unable to store 8-bit transparency information as part of the image itself.
 But img2pdf will always be lossless and thus, input images must not carry transparency information.
+You can remove the alpha channel for example with imagemagick:

+    convert input.png -background white -alpha remove -alpha off output.png

+ - An error is produced if the input image is broken.
+This commonly happens if the input image has an invalid EXIF Orientation value of zero.
+Even though only nine different values from 1 to 9 are permitted, Anroid phones and Canon DSLR cameras produce JPEG images with the invalid value of zero.
+   Either fix your input images with `exiftool` or similar software before passing the JPEG to `img2pdf` or run `img2pdf` with `--rotation=ifvalid`.

  - img2pdf uses PIL (or Pillow) to obtain image meta data and to convert the input if necessary.
 To prevent decompression bomb denial of service attacks,